BeauchampEngineering/GATech/README.md

       - Be redirected to page for asset after scanning corresponding QR code.

 - Server (server subdirectory)
-  1. Backend support for all of the above using persistant data storage and management.
+  1. Backend support for all of the above using persistent data storage and management.

 **Bug Fixes:**
   - Adjusted fonts and colors for mobile application.